What Is Social Anxiety Disorder (Social Phobia)?

 - Meeting new people

-Social anxiety may be specific to a single situation, such as meeting new people, or generalized to social situations overall.
+Social anxiety may be specific to a single situation, such as meeting new people, developing relationships, or generalized to social situations overall.
 Simply experiencing social anxiety though doesn't mean you have social anxiety disorder or a social phobia.

 What is Social Anxiety Disorder?